Nursing Pad Guide: Which Type Is Best for You?

 How to Use Nursing Pads (Without Looking Like You're Smuggling UFOs)

 Learning how to use a nursing pad properly was its own adventure.
 First tip: don't just stick them in there all willy-nilly.
 Center them over your nipple, and if they're disposable, make sure that sticky part is actually stuck to your bra, not your skin (learned that one the hard way – ouch).
+We have also put together a comprehensive guide on nipple pads for breastfeeding to help you master the basics.

 For those wondering what is nursing pad placement all about, think of it like putting a bullseye on a target.
 Your nipple is the center, and you want even coverage all around.
 And please, for the love of all things holy, change them regularly.
 Walking around with wet nursing pads is about as comfortable as it sounds (not at all).
+If you experience persistent pain or clogged ducts, resources from Cleveland Clinic can help you identify underlying issues.

 The Stay Dry Struggle Is Real